Scandinavian Furniture: Design with Great Functionality

 Everyone's Love of Nature & Design

 From the beginning the concept of Scandinavian Design went in with an agreed presentation of the Scandinavian business: The use of organic materials was interpreted as the Scandinavian love of Nature and the simplicity and functionality of furniture as a symbol of the equal, democratic lifestyle.
 Especially in Germany after the Second World War, these social and democratic ideas that emerged in Scandinavian Design were very popular.
-Cheap mass production and new manufacturing techniques made good design for everyone possible.
+Cheap mass production and new manufacturing techniques made good design affordable for almost everyone.
 The technology of laminating wood with the help of dampness, played an important role for the success of the Danish furniture manufacturers Fritz Hansen.
-The design of the Ant Chair by Arne Jacobsen from 1952 is until today the most popular chair of the company.
-One finds it in schools, canteens and private houses.
+The design of the Ant Chair by Arne Jacobsen from 1952 is until today the company's most popular chair.
+The Scandinavian design icon can be found in schools, canteens and private houses.

 Why Scandinavian Furniture is still popular after Generations

-The classical Scandinavian Designer is a definite source of inspiration for many younger design companies.
-Through the influence of the international designers and the claim of many manufacturers, the classic Scandinavian design language for expanding and enhancing new perspectives, Scandinavian furniture receives more and more modern movements.
-The personal experiences of the designer should shape the product's form, so that the Scandinavian Design is always contemporary and relevant.
-These new influences ensure that the Scandinavian furniture does not become obsolete, but that future generations can still enjoy its functional elegance!
+Classic Scandinavian Design is a definite source of inspiration for many younger design companies.
+Through the influence of international designers and many brands Scandinavian design furniture & decor receives more and more modern movements.
+Personal experiences of a designer shape the product's form, so that the Scandinavian Design is always contemporary and relevant.
+These new influences ensure that Scandinavian design does not become obsolete, but that future generations can still enjoy its functional elegance!